Notation performative

 https://www.zotero.org/groups/5526868/contemporary-notation-framework/library

-CREATION PROJECT & SCORE
+CREATION PROJECT & SCORES

 SYNTH QUARTET NO.1